Miklós Both: Career

 In autumn 2014 he visits Ukraine for the first time, recording folk songs in 5 villages.
 This is an influential journey in his life; from this point onward, he travels to the country several times per year in order to build a database of folklore.
 He works alone in the first years, but his work is noticed by many people in Ukraine and he begins collaborating with a growing number of people.
 Collecting is carried out in increasingly improving technical quality.

 In 2016, Both was a judge on A Dal, the Hungarian national selection for Hungary in the Eurovision Song Contest.
 He reprised this role for the 2017 edition and did so again for the 2018 edition.

 In 2016, he was a guest of honor at the Ördögkatlan Festival, along with Dorottya Udvaros and Péter Gerzson Kovács.
 The festival has its own courtyard in three central Ukrainian villages.

 In 2017, Fidelio Magazine elects him among the 50 most influential people in Hungarian culture in the frame of its KULT50 edition.

 In 2017, his team is granted the European Union's Creative Europe grant, for which he devised the application, as the founder and leader of the newly launched Polyphony Project.
-In connection with this, he enters partnership with the Ivan Honchar museum in Kiev.
+In connection with this, he enters partnership with the Ivan Honchar museum in Kyiv.

 In May 2018, recordings made over four years are published in an online database of academic quality, eliciting great interest and attention from all over the world.
 The intensity of interest is demonstrated by the fact that Ukraine's Minister of Culture Yevhen Nyshchuk gave a speech at the opening ceremony along with a number of Ukrainian and Hungarian folklorists.

 By mid-2018, music, dances, interviews and documentaries had been recorded across nearly 130 villages; at this point, the database contains approximately 3000 songs.

 In 2018, he is awarded the Gold Cross of Merit of the Republic of Hungary.